DON’T MISS

 Tiefländer

-Tiefländer is a hard cheese made from cow’s milk that is produced primarily in Mecklenburg-Vorpommern.
+Tiefländer is a hard cheese made from cow’s milk, primarily produced in Mecklenburg-Vorpommern.
 It is matured for around eight weeks to allow it to form its characteristic pea- to cherry-sized holes.

 German blue cheese